 Unless the STA is extended spectrum management capable and has received a Transmit Power Envelope element for a channel width of 20 MHz and 40 MHz, any local maximum transmit power received in the combination of a Country element and a Power Constraint element from the AP in its BSS, PCP in its PBSS, another STA in its IBSS, or a neighbor peer mesh STA in its MBSS

-If the STA is extended spectrum management capable, any local maximum transmit power received in a Transmit Power Envelope element from the AP in its BSS, another STA in its IBSS, or a neighbor peer mesh STA in its MBSS
+If the STA is extended spectrum management capable, any local maximum transmit power received in a Transmit Power Envelope element in Beacon or Probe Response frames from the AP in its BSS, another STA in its IBSS, or a neighbor peer mesh STA in its MBSS

-Any local maximum transmit power for the channel regulatory domain known by the STA from other sources
+Any local maximum transmit power for the channel in the current regulatory domain known by the STA from other sources

+NOTE – Other sources from which a local maximum transmit power for a channel might be obtained include Transmit Power Envelope elements sent by the AP in FILS Discovery frames, and Reduced Neighbor Report elements sent by a (co-located) AP.
+If this information is received by a STA, any requirements on its usage depend on local regulations known at the STA (see Annex E.2).

+NOTE – The determination of a local maximum transmit power from Transmit Power Envelope element(s) is specified in 10.22.4 (Operation with the Transmit Power Envelope element).

 The Local Power Constraint field of any transmitted Power Constraint element and each Local Maximum Transmit Power For X MHz field (where X = 20, 40, 80, or 160/80+80) in the Transmit Power Envelope element shall each be set to its respective value that allows the mitigation requirements to be satisfied in the current channel.